Blog

 UpCircle harnesses by-products of the food and drinks industry to develop high-performance cosmetics.
 Urban Decay launched a powerful anti-cyberbullying campaign, while L’Oréal introduced the AirLight Pro, a high-tech hair dryer that uses 31% less energy than leading premium hair dryers.

 While the beauty industry is known for having a big impact on planet and people – think plastic waste, harmful ingredients and unrealistic beauty standards – many brands are committed to turn the tide and make a positive change.
 But just doing less harm is no longer enough.
 85% of people globally expect brands to take responsibility in helping safeguard the future of our planet.
 Brands need to move from maintaining the status quo to embracing a regenerative mindset if they truly want to become a future-facing organisation.
 In fact, 78% globally agrees we need to go beyond ‘sustaining’ the planet into ‘reversing the damage’ we have done.
-It’s about going beyond the basics of sustainability by actively restoring resources, supporting local communities and minimizing environmental impact.
+It’s about going beyond the basics of sustainability by actively restoring resources, supporting local communities and minimising environmental impact.
 This might seem like a daunting challenge.
 So, where do you start?
 It’s not an all-or-nothing scenario.
 In this blog we’ll inspire you on how you can take the first steps towards becoming regenerative, featuring examples from the beauty industry.

 Climbing the regeneration ladder, one step at a time